code-with-onye/30-days-of-Typescript/README.md

 ## 🙏 Support

-This project needs a ⭐️ from you.
+This project needs  ⭐️ from you.
 Don't forget to leave a star ⭐️